SalmaHesham979/OS_PROJECT/README.md

 # OS_PROJECT
 # CPU Scheduling Simulator

+A complete, interactive desktop application to visualize, compare, and analyze CPU Scheduling Algorithms.
-### 1. Project Description
+###  📖 Project Description
-This project is a CPU Scheduling Simulator built with Python and Tkinter.
-It allows users to simulate and compare two major scheduling algorithms:
+The CPU Scheduling Simulator is a high-fidelity, graphical desktop application developed in Python with the Tkinter library.
+It allows users to simulate and compare two major scheduling algorithms using the **same workload** to ensure a fair and valid comparison:

-• Priority Preemptive Scheduling
+• Preemptive Priority Scheduling: A method where execution is determined strictly by the priority level assigned to each process.

 • Shortest Remaining Time First (SRTF)
 The system provides a visual representation using Gantt Charts and calculates key performance metrics like Waiting Time, Turnaround Time, and Response Time.

+---
-### 2. Team Members (7 Stars)
+###  👥 Team Members
-This project was developed by a team of 2nd-year students at Misr University for Science and Technology (MUST):
 1. Salma Hesham Elsayed Shawkey
 2. Salma Mohamed Ramadan Mohamed
 3. Razan Mohammed Hussien Abdl-ALeem